voidfiles/rachelbublitz.com/content/blog/2017-11-27-submission-mission-countdown-submissions-393-394-and-395.md

 +++

-My submission train slowed a little over the holiday, but it's chugging back it's normal pace now!
+My submission train slowed a little over the holiday, but it's chugging back to it's normal pace now!
 I just sent off submissions 393, 394, and 395!
 Getting very very close.

 Submission #393 was sent off to [T. Schreiber Studio](https://tschreiber.org/productions/submit-writing/schreiber-shorts-2017/) for their Schreiber Shorts.
 There's a $5 fee, which I'm not a fan of, but I'm a complicated human being who makes contrary choices some times.
 Their theme was: ESCAPE, and I sent them my ten-minute play *EMPLOYEE OF THE MONTH*.
 If you're interested in throwing a play their way, the deadline is coming up on November 30th, so get on it!